open-mmlab/mmpretrain/docs/en/advanced_guides/modules.md

 ## Add a new head

-Here we presents how to develop a new head by the example of simplified `VisionTransformerClsHead` as the following.
+Here we present how to develop a new head by the example of simplified `VisionTransformerClsHead` as the following.
-To implement a new head, basically we need to implement `pre_logits` method for processes before the final classification head and `forward` method.
+To implement a new head, we need to implement a `pre_logits` method for processes before the final classification head and a `forward` method.

 :::{admonition} Why do we need the `pre_logits` method?
 :class: note